Serves 4 | Total Prep & Cooking Time: 20 minutes

 Follow these pan roasting instructions to cook the swordfish.

 You'll be surprised by how quickly the swordfish steak finishes cooking in the oven.
-For example, the steak in the photo above was almost 2 inches thick, but it was done after only about 13 minutes in the oven.
-I usually start checking swordfish after about 10 minutes - the moment it flakes easily with a fork, it's done.
+Start checking swordfish after about 6 minutes - the moment it flakes easily with a fork, it's ready.

-You can make the sauce while the swordfish steaks roast in the oven - so fast and easy to do, and the smell is addictive.
+Start the sauce while the swordfish steaks roast in the oven - fast and easy to do, and the smell is mouth-watering.

 1. Add the butter and olive oil to a small skillet, and melt over low heat.